 The FDA is required to facilitate the development, and expedite the review, of drugs or biologic products that are intended for the treatment of a serious or life-threatening disease or condition for which there is no effective treatment and which demonstrate the potential to address unmet medical needs for the condition.
-Fast track designation may be granted for a product that is intended to treat a serious or life-threatening disease or condition for which there is no effective treatment the potential to address unmet medical needs for the condition.
+Fast track designation may be granted for a product that is intended to treat a serious or life-threatening disease or condition for which there is no effective treatment and preclinical or clinical data demonstrate the potential to address unmet medical needs for the condition.
 Fast track designation applies to both the product and the specific indication for which it is being studied.